MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-resources-tools-and-more.md

 Bookmark results include a brief description of the site or resource along with a link to it.
 For example, most organizations will create bookmarks for benefits, HR, career info, IT support, and time off reporting.

-Q&amp;A results will generally include this same information as well as a brief answer that may have the info you need and a link if you want to learn more.
+Q&A results will generally include this same information as well as a brief answer that may have the info you need and a link if you want to learn more.

 1. Sign in to your work or school account on Bing